 I loved Mrs Dalloway and I’m so glad I stuck with it.
 It’s definitely a book that will stay with me forever and that I know I will read again.
 I feel I barely skimmed the surface with the messages in this book and I think it’s one to read in every stage of one’s life as there will always be something new to take out of it.

-The next book is Iris Murdoch’s Booker prize winning novel The Sea, The Sea.
+Book #3 is Iris Murdoch’s Booker prize winning novel The Sea, The Sea.
 We will be talking about this on or after 1st April 2019.
 I hope you join us.

 Join me for the first ‘Love Letters to London’ walk

 On the 23rd of March I will be running the first of my new series of Experiences, inspired by the writers who loved this city as much as I do.
 ‘Love Letters to London’ is a set of walks-and-lunches to celebrate the way London has been immortalised in print.